nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 ### Core of All Babel Plugins

-1. `const METADATA` - Static image specification like blockchain protocol name, but also include default node configuration.
-2. `const PLUGIN_CONFIG` - The easiest way to describe node initialization and background services.
+1. `const PLUGIN_CONFIG` - The easiest way to describe node initialization and background services.
 Define this constant as described in [PLUGIN_CONFIG](#plugin_config) chapter, to use default implementation for `init()` and `upload()` functions.
-3. While image specification is statically defined in `METADATA`, dynamic node configuration is accessible via `node_params()` function, in particular `node_params().NETWORK`.
+2. Dynamic node configuration is accessible via `node_params()` function.
 This can and should be used in order to change the behavior of the script according to the node configuration.
-4. While blockchain data are typically huge, BV provides built-in facility for efficient uploading and downloading blockchain archives.
+3. While blockchain data are typically huge, BV provides built-in facility for efficient uploading and downloading blockchain archives.
 <br>See [Blockchain Data Archives](#blockchain-data-archives) chapter for more details.